trave84/snippets/gulp-templates/README.md

 Same as 03 but let's keep things more organized with folders.

-`/src/static/` contains all files, that will be just copied as they are to the root of the website
+`/src/static/` contains files that will be just copied as they are to the root of the website

-`/src/scss/` contains all scss source files to
+`/src/scss/` contains all scss source files to be compiled to css

 `/dist/` is created by gulp and contains the completed website and can be uploaded anywhere